Incidences of tuberculosis, syphilis and measles

 Type of observation period: yearly data

-The only source of infection is a sick person.
-The infection is spread mainly by droplets and by direct contact with the secretion of the nasopharyngeal cavity.
-Very rarely, the infection occurs indirectly through objects freshly contaminated by nasopharyngeal secretions.
+• The source of infection is a sick person.
+The infection is spread mainly by droplets and direct contact with nasopharyngeal secretions.
+Very rarely, infection occurs indirectly through freshly contaminated objects.

-The incubation period is usually from 10 to 12 days.
+• The incubation period is usually 10 to 12 days.

-Additional methodological notes: Data cover cases obligatory reported by doctors to the sanitary inspection.
+Additional methodological notes: Data cover cases B05 category of ICD-10 classification that were obligatory reported by doctors to the sanitary inspection during a year.

-Data source, datadisposer: Dataets from information systems of National Institute of Public Health — National Institute of Hygiene; elaboration of surveys results – Statistics Poland
+Data source, datadisposer: National Institute of Public Health NIH - National Research Institute Department of Epidemiology, Chief Sanitary Inspectorate – Department of Epidemic Prevention and Border Sanitary Protection; elaboration of results – Statistics Poland.

 Available data formats: xlsx, csv